Kmeakin/walrus-report/src/10-introduction.md

 language where functional design patterns like *higher-order functions* and *immutable data structures* are encouraged, but imperative features like *mutation* and *early return* are still available for when a pure functional formulation is inelegant.
-In the course of this project we have designed the language, implemented a compiler for it, and formally it's syntax and typing rules.
+In the course of this project we have designed the language, implemented a compiler for it, and formally specified its syntax and typing rules.

 ## Report Structure
 This report consists of 4 sections: